 Skip to main content

 This page provides detailed documentation for all available op-reth configuration options, organized by functionality.
-The following options are from v1.10.1
+The options below are exposed by op-reth v2.2.3.
+For an upstream cross-reference see the Reth CLI documentation.

 General Options